blaisdelllab/P034/README.md

     phase after they demonstrated at least 85% accuracy on a completed session

+FINAL EXPERIMENTAL CODE

-3) Delayed Many-to-One: Similar to the prior MTO phase, the DMTO started with presentation of the sample and completion of a FR10 schedule to proceed.
+3) Delayed Many-to-One: Similar to the priorMTO phase, the DMTO started with presentation of the sample and completion of a FR10 schedule to proceed.
 Next, the sample dissapeared and birds faced a delay period of variable length: either 2, 3, 4, or 5 s.
 After the delay concluded,